CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/operation/adjusttool.md

 Switch the edit mode of the Song Track.

-Click on the text above the button (e.g. 'PIT') to display other screens superimposed on the current adjustment screen.
+Click on the text above the button (e.g. "PIT") to display other screens superimposed on the current adjustment screen.

 (Cannot be used in Talk Track or Audio Track.)